Mass redact a wide range of documents

 How the email address pattern works:

-- Start of Email: The pattern ensures that an email address does not begin unexpectedly within unrelated text.
-It searches for spaces, punctuation, or new lines right before the email starts.
+Start of Email: Ensures the email does not start unexpectedly within unrelated text by checking for spaces, punctuation, or new lines before it.

-- Username: This section, located before the "@" symbol, is examined for a combination of letters and numbers.
-It may also include symbols such as dots (.), underscores (_), percent signs (%), plus signs (+), and hyphens (-), although these are not mandatory.
+Username: Examines the section before "@" for letters, numbers, and optional symbols like dots (.), underscores (_), percent signs (%), plus signs (+), and hyphens (-).

-- End of Email: The pattern concludes its checks by ensuring the email address properly terminates.
-It looks for spaces, punctuation, or the end of a line to distinctly separate the email from adjacent text.
+End of Email: Ensures the email ends properly, followed by spaces, punctuation, or line end to separate it from adjacent text.